 6. Ginger Snaps (2000)

-Class issues come to a boil in this imaginatively grotesque feature from Brian Yuzna (1985’s Re-Animator).
-Preppie kid Billy Warlock discovers his parents (Charles Lucia and Connie Danese) are part of a secret cabal of wealthy Beverly Hills elite who need an orgiastic ritual in order to remain young—a scene you won’t soon forget.
+Class issues come to a boil in this imaginatively grotesque feature from Brian Yuzna (producer of 1985’s Re-Animator).
+Preppie kid Bill Whitney (Billy Warlock) discovers his parents (Charles Lucia and Connie Danese) are part of a secret cabal of wealthy Beverly Hills elite who need an orgiastic ritual in order to remain young—a scene you won’t soon forget.
 Owing to its peculiar tone, Society didn't see a U.S. release until 1992—three years after it had debuted in Europe.

 8. Emelie (2016)

-Babysitter Emelie (Sarah Bolger) settles in with her young charges for what their parents hope is a fun evening out.
-Back home, their guardian exhibits increasingly bizarre behavior.
+Babysitter Emelie (Sarah Bolger) settles in with her young charges for what their parents hope, for them, will be a fun evening out.
+Back at home, Emelie begins exhibiting increasingly bizarre behavior.
 Bolger has said she and the production shot some of the more disturbing scenes when the child actors were off-set to avoid upsetting them.

 10. Threads (1984)

 While not exactly an ‘80s horror staple, the made-for-television BBC film Threads still managed to horrify viewers with its unrelenting and graphic depictions of what a nuclear fallout might look like.
 During screenings for journalists, more than one person reportedly walked out, finding the experience too unpleasant to bear.